 Well.
 What can I say?
 I almost don’t want to say something too negative given that its a book written by Dennis O’Neil who is a major player in the history of comicdom.
 Almost.

 But I didn’t want to be unreasonably biased so I sat down and began reading.
-Now, I’m not a fan of first person narratives except in maybe spy novels but I’ve read a couple that were pretty good.
+Now, I’m not a fan of first-person narratives except in maybe spy novels but I’ve read a couple that was pretty good.
 I know it can be done well and I’m familiar with O’Neil’s writing so I pressed.

-The story begins pretty good.
+The story begins pretty well.
 O’Neil nails the young, twenty-something age group.
 On top of that, it’s humorous.
 He had me chuckling more than a few times.

 The book has its moments, even in the river of attrition which is the second half of the book.
-Two stars means that the book was O.K. and overall, that’s a fair assessment in my eyes.
+Two stars mean that the book was okay.
+Overall, that’s a fair assessment in my eyes.